Indigenous Faculty

 Ms Kayla Lar-Son

 Kayla Lar-Son is a member of the Metis Nation of Alberta, with mix Ukrainian heritage, and is originally from Tofield, Alberta.
 She holds a BA in Native Studies from the University of Alberta, 2016, and an MLIS from the University of Alberta, 2018.
 Her research interests are Indigenous librarianship, data sovereignty, Indigenous Knowledge transmission, and critical librarianship.
+As interim head, she oversees the operation and direction of Xwi7xwa Library.

 More on Ms Lar-Son